kershrita/ml/README.md

 # Machine Learning Projects Section
 Hi, my name is Ashraf Abdulkhaliq.
 Student at faculty of Artificial Intelligence in Kafr El-Shiekh University.

-This is my LinkedIn account don't forget to check it : https://www.linkedin.com/in/ashraf-abdulkhaliq/
+Don't forget to check my LinkedIn account it : https://www.linkedin.com/in/ashraf-abdulkhaliq/